Separately Managed Account (SMA) Portfolios

 This strategy addresses the growing demand from investors who want an income stream, but also want 100% liquidity.
 Using a broad variety of investment tools, this low-risk strategy is well suited for investors with illiquid investments who seek an income stream with liquidity.

 One of our flagship strategies, this approach is for the investor who wants full market participation and equity diversification.
-This strategy’s return since inception has successfully exceeded the return of the S&P 500 since 1984, net of all fees, and has done so with historically less standard deviation.
+This strategy’s return since inception has successfully exceeded the return of the S&P 500, net of all fees, and has done so with historically less standard deviation

-This flexible strategy is the for investor whose concentrated portfolio has embedded gains or who has other tax sensitivities.
-It offers individual management and the ability to convert tax liabilities to longterm capital gains.
+This strategy uses a multi-cap, multi-style equity approach and is the for investor whose portfolio has embedded gains or who has other tax sensitivities.
+It offers individual management and the ability to convert tax liabilities to long-term capital gains.

 The Standard & Poor’s 500 Stock Index consists of 500 stocks chosen for market size, liquidity and industry grouping, among other factors.
 The market value-weighted index is designed to be a leading indicator of the U.S. equities, is meant to reflect the risk/return characteristics of the large cap universe and includes the reinvestment of all dividends.
 Indexes are unmanaged and cannot be invested into directly.
 Investing in limited sectors may increase overall volatility of your portfolio.
 Investing in any securities involves a risk of loss.